 What is Cinematography

-Cinematography is defined as the technique of creating motion pictures through a camera.
-These motion pictures are still images that are exposed at a rate of 24 frames per second or more and are projected with rapid succession, giving the illusion of continuous motion.
+Cinematography involves creating motion pictures using a camera.
+Cinematographers capture still images exposed at a rate of 24 frames per second or more and project them in rapid succession, producing the illusion of continuous motion.
 To make this illusion smooth, some other factors such as motion blur, shutter speed, lighting, etc. also contribute significantly.
 Cinematography is not just an art of visual storytelling through motion.
 It also requires technical skills in lighting, camera mechanics, practice, and knowledge.
 In simple words, cinematography focuses on the visual aspect of filmmaking captured through the camera to visually convey a story and emotions.

 Read more about key differences between Cinematography and Videography